Matt-Vasia/OOP_class/README.md

 # OOP

 ```
-Use the setup.exe file to install the program.
+Use the setup.exe file to install the program. \n
+You can use the app by using the shortcut, which can be found on the Desktop
 ```

 ## Running Tests